bjherger/public-talks/blog/pypi/blog_post.md

  runs unittests with commit and PR, helping to prevent releasing bugs into the wild.

 Congrats!
 You now written, documented, and released a package!
 Lather, rinse & repeat.

+## Backstory

+To give a bit of back story, I've worked in deep learning for a while and wanted to build a package that allows users to rapidly build and iterate on deep learning models.
+Through borrowing concepts from kaggle grandmasters, and iterated on many of the concepts while leading teams within Capital One's Machine Learning center of excellence.